Top 10 tips for using a condom

 Even after ejaculation you aren’t entirely home and hosed.
-As mentioned in point 6, semen can potentially seep down your penis and out into the world.
+As mentioned previously, semen can potentially seep down your penis and out into the world.
 If you are engaged in a post-coital cuddle ‘the world’ could easily be ‘the vagina’.
-Equally, even if you put the condom on correctly it could easily come off during sleep – and who knows where the seamen might end up?
+Equally, even if you put the condom on correctly it could easily come off during sleep – and who knows where the semen might end up?
 Better to remove after use, holding the condom at the base to ensure nothing slips out.
 Throw in a bin, don’t flush down the toilet.

-Don’t be stingy.
 Take the condom off once you’ve finished.
 Don’t leave it on for another round of action.
 A condom is a strictly one shot deal.
-Using it twice increases the chance of breakage, seeping and makes you look tight as well.
+Using it twice increases the chance of breakage and seeping.
 There’s a reason they sell condoms in multipacks.

 Condoms come in all shapes and sizes

-If you are concerned you haven’t used a condom correctly and you could be at risk of catching an STI, you can visit out STI test kit clinic.
+If you are concerned you haven’t used a condom correctly and you could be at risk of catching an STI, you can visit our STI test kit clinic.